thiagoamendola/godot-color-lut-shader/README.md

 This fragment shader uses a precomputed lookup table mapping the RGB domain to match your current pixel color with its respective position in the lookup and swap it with lookup's one.

-For the values that are not present in the table, a linear interpolation is made using the surrounding color samples to create an approximated value.
+For the values that are not present in the table, a type of linear interpolation called *trilinear interpolation* is made using the 8 surrounding color samples to track the distances between them and the original color.
+Those distances are reapplied in the new color space's samples to get an approximated color value.

-As we only look at the lookups to create this effect, this method can acquire the same result of multiple real-time color operations with only an inexpensive texture read cost.
+As we only look at the lookups to create this effect, this method can acquire the same result of multiple real-time color operations with only an unexpensive texture read cost.

+### Limitations

+The intended color mapping should not depend on the pixel position or its adjacent pixels.
+As we only look into the LUT texture, we can't check the position or adjacent cells without increasing the algorithm's complexity and giving up the most useful aspect of this technique: performance.

+The provided LUT should also not be too sparse, otherwise transformation artifacts might occur in the final image.
+A workaround for this would be to increase LUT's size to improve its quality but its always advised to rework your transformation operations in your external image editor to improve LUT samples sparsity.

 ## References